Stochastic gravitational-wave background search using data from five pulsar timing arrays

-As part of its upcoming data release, the IPTA is re-analyzing the five-PTA plus CPTA dataset to produce an IPTA-DR3 release (new \texttt{.par} and \texttt{.tim} files).
-If the primary outcome of this re-analysis is the adoption of common astrophysical models for the pulsars, then—per the arguments above—we expect an SGWB search of the five-PTA data to yield results consistent with ours.
-But if the re-analysis reveals that some data are incorrect and must be discarded, the results could differ.
-In this sense, the reliability of our conclusions depends on the correctness of the five existing PTA analyses.
+For its upcoming DR3 release, the IPTA~\cite{hobbs2010international} is reanalyzing the five PTA plus CPTA dataset to make new \PAR and \TIM files.
+If the primary outcome is adopting common astrophysical models for the pulsars, then---per the arguments above---we expect an SGWB search of the DR3 five PTA data to yield results consistent with ours.
+But if reanalysis reveals that some data are incorrect and must be modified or discarded, the results could differ.
+Thus, the reliability of our conclusions depends on the correctness of the five existing PTA analyses.

+Notes: (1) Our full analysis code will be released publicly upon publication.
+(2) After this work was circulated, a different data-combination method was proposed~\cite{FrankenStat}.
+Unlike ours, that does not use a single consistent astrophysical/noise model for each pulsar.
+See also SM Sec.~\ref{s:EFACcuts}.

+\emph{Acknowledgments} -- We thank R.~van Haasteren for many useful conversations, encouragement on this project, and comments on manuscript drafts.
+We also thank S.~Babak, S.~Chen, C.~Clark, O.~Dodge, B.~Goncharov, M.~Kramer, P.M.~Meyers, M.A.~Papa, J.D.~Romano, and M.~Vallisneri for helpful feedback.